Singin' with Feelin': Commercial performance

 The album peaked at No. 3 on the US Billboard Hot Country Albums chart.

 The album's only single, "If You're Not Gone Too Long", was released in April 1967 and peaked at No. 7 on the US Billboard Hot Country Singles chart.

 Recording

-Recording sessions for the album took place at Bradley's Barn in Mount Juliet, Tennessee, beginning on January 18, 1967.
+Recording sessions for the album took place at Bradley's Barn studio in Mount Juliet, Tennessee, beginning on January 18, 1967.
 Two additional sessions followed on April 19 and 20, 1967.
 Two songs on the album were recorded during the sessions for 1967's Don't Come Home a Drinkin' (With Lovin' on Your Mind).
 "A Place to Hide and Cry" was recorded on July 16, 1966, and "If Loneliness Don't Kill Me" was recorded on October 5.

 Track listing

 Personnel

 Adapted from the Decca recording session records.